 The Rock of Monaco

 The principality’s oldest part is Le Rocher.
 It consists of a rocky promontory between the port of Monaco and the Fontvieille district.
-The old town is the only part of the microstate to have been spared by developers.
+The old town is the only part of the microstate that developers have spared.

 La Condamine